Available 24/7 | Call Now

 • Possession of small amounts of marijuana

-First-time misdemeanor offenders typically are given probation in lieu of jail time and pay a fine.
-The penalties for a first degree misdemeanor do not exceed up to one year in a county jail, one year of probation and $1000 fine.
-Jail sentences are usually reserved for repeat offenders or in cases where there are aggravating circumstances.
+First-time misdemeanor offenders typically are required to pay a fine and are given probation in lieu of jail time.
+The penalties for a first degree misdemeanor do not exceed up to one year in a county jail, one year of probation, and a $1,000 fine.
+In most instances, jail time is reserved for repeat offenders or in cases where there are aggravating circumstances.

-Aggravating circumstances include severe cases such as multiple drunk driving convictions or having multiple theft convictions which can lead to enhanced sentences
+Aggravating circumstances include severe cases such as multiple drunk driving or theft convictions which can lead to more severe sentences.

 • Homicide